matt2313/compilerConstruction/doc/numericalOperations.md

 # Numerical Operations

-All numerical operations can be performed on `int`s, including the result of other `int` expressions.
+All numerical operations can be performed on `int` and `float` expressions.

 ## Addition
 The `+` operator returns the value of its operands added together.
 It is an infix operator, so it is placed in between its operands.